You are here

 Applying to the Interdisciplinary Studies Major

-Unlike many majors at UMD, Interdisciplinary Studies is available only by formal application as each student works with faculty to design and propose an individualized program of study.
+Unlike many majors at UMD, Interdisciplinary Studies is available through a formal application process as each student works with faculty to design and propose an individualized program of study.
 Recent creative and successful program titles have included the following:

 - Law & Society